ali-almasi/ali-almasi.github.io/_posts/2024-12-8-grandUnification.md

 #### Proof of the Direct Part

+We first prove by induction that (1) and (2) hold for any QSP sequence.
 Let $U_{\phi} = S(\phi_0) \Pi_{i=1}^{d} U(a) S(\phi_i)$.
 For $d = 0$, we have

 $$U_{\phi} = S(\phi_0) = \begin{bmatrix} e^{i\phi_0} & 0 \\ 0 & e^{-i\phi_0} \end{bmatrix}, $$